gasgit/TA-Project-/readme.md

 ### Python script
-My script is (anagramSolver8.py) in this repository and it works as follows.
-The purpose of this script is to find a conundrum the longest words possible.
+My script is (anagramSolver8.py) in this repository.
+The purpose of this script is to find the longest words possible.

-The script will find all conundrums if any and all other words of decreasing length possible.
+The script will find all words of length 9 if any and all other words of decreasing length to length 3.

 I have used lists, sets, regular loops and for else statements to complete this task.
 As its a python script i have opted to use one of the best built in tools **itertools**.